F3Nation-Community/slackblast/README.md

 # Getting started

-Installation to your Slack Space is simple:
+Installation to your Slack Space is simple.
+For best results, please make sure you have a working install of PAXMiner in your region.
 1. Click [this link](https://n1tbdh3ak9.execute-api.us-east-2.amazonaws.com/Prod/slack/install) from a desktop computer
 2. Make sure to select your region in the upper right if you are signed into multiple spaces
-3. To change email settings (and more to come!), you will need to run `/config-slackblast` and select your region's PAXminer database so Slackblast knows which region to write to

 To use, simply type `/slackblast`, `/backblast` or `/preblast` from any channel and a form should come up.

-# Slack App Configuration (email)
+# Slack App Configuration

-If you'd like to enable Slackblast for sending an email containing your backblast, type `/config-slackblast` to change your region's email settings and defaults.
-Follow the instructions on the form that follows.
+Slackblast has a number of region-configurable settings.
+To access and set these, use the `/config-slackblast` command.

+## Strava Integration

+When enabled, slackblast will put a "Connect to Strava" button on the post, which tagged users can use to connect the slackblast to an existing Strava activity.
+When clicked, the following process is used:
+- If the user has not used this button before, they will be prompted to allow Slackblast access to their Strava account
+- Otherwise, a list of recent Strava activities will be shown to the user, which they select
+- On the next screen, the user can modify the title / text of the Strava activity, which defaults to the title / moleskine of the Slackblast post
+- After closing / submitting, Slackblast will make a callout in the post thread, recording how far the PAX traveled and how many calories they burned

+## Custom Fields

+Slackblast now allows regions to add fields to backblasts for other things they might want to track.
+For example, you could track the distance traveled, calories burned, or the category of F3 activity the post is for.
+This information will be stored in JSON format alongside the backblast, which can later be queried with MySQL's JSON functions (https://dev.mysql.com/doc/refman/8.0/en/json.html).
+I'll provide some examples / tutorials soon.

+To get started, click the Enable / Edit Custom Fields button in `/config-slackblast`.
+This will bring up a secondary menu where you can add / delete / edit / enable new fields.
+Once added and enabled, Custom Fields will be added to the bottom of your Slackblast forms.

 ## Create Posts by email

 Wordpress allows you to send a post to a special address via email and it will convert it to a post.
 If you are not using hosted wordpress, then you can create a dedicated gmail or other account and use this address.
+The `/config-slackblast` menu allows you to set a email server, port, address, and password to the email account you would like the email to come from (gmail is probably best), as well as the email-to-post address you would like it to go to.
+For those using Postie, you can also enable a format so that users are tagged and the AO is used as a category.

+## Lock Editing of Backblasts

+If enabled, this will lock down editing of backblasts to the Q / Co-Qs, the original poster, or Slack admins.

+## Moleskine Templates

+These templates will serve as the default when your users start a new backblast or preblast.

 # Contributing